Predicting Human Behavior in Unrepeated, Simultaneous-Move Games: Experimental Setup

 \subsection{Comparing to Nash Equilibrium}

 It is desirable to compare the predictive performance of our behavioral models to that of Nash equilibrium.
 However, such a comparison is not as simple as one might hope, because any attempt to use Nash equilibrium for prediction must extend the solution concept to address two problems.
-The first problem is that many games have multiple Nash equilibria; in these cases, the Nash ``prediction'' is not well defined.
+The first problem is that many games have multiple Nash equilibria; in these cases, the Nash prediction is not well defined.
 The second problem is that Nash equilibrium frequently assigns probability zero to some actions.
-(Indeed, in 72\% of the games in our \noun{COMBO9} dataset \emph{every} Nash equilibrium assigned probability 0 to actions that were actually taken by one or more experimental subjects.)
-This is a problem because we assess the quality of a model by how well it explains the data; unmodified, Nash equilibrium model considers our experimental data to be \emph{impossible}, and hence receives a likelihood of zero.\footnote{One might wonder whether the $\epsilon$-equilibrium solution concept solves either of these problems.
-It does not.
-First, relaxing the equilibrium concept only increases the number of equilibria; indeed, every game has infinitely many $\epsilon$-equilibria for any $\epsilon>0$.
-Furthermore, to our knowledge, no algorithm for characterizing this set exists, making equilibrium selection impractical.
-Second, $\epsilon$-equilibrium can still assign probability 0 to some actions.}
+Indeed, in 82\% of the games in our \noun{All10} dataset \emph{every} Nash equilibrium assigned probability 0 to actions that were actually taken by one or more experimental subjects.
+This is a problem because we assess the quality of a model by how well it explains the data; unmodified, the Nash equilibrium model considers our experimental data to be \emph{impossible}, and hence receives a likelihood of zero.